 Each morning, guests are served a generous and wholesome breakfast, something different every day.
 It starts with a juice, I tried almond juice for the first time – it’s delicious.
 There is always fruit, nuts and olives, dishes vary from gazpacho to torn mozzarella served with the sweetest tomatoes or cured meats, hummus served with pickled carrot on rustic bread, figs from the Moroseta garden which spans across 5 hectares of organic olive fields.

-Vitello Tonato: Burrata, grilled apricots, cherry tomatoes, picked onions and black olive crumble, Risotto with goats’ cheese, pear chutney and hazelnuts, Traditional BBQ served with locally sourced potatoes and other vegetables, Tart with lemon turmeric curd, berries and almond crumble.
-All the dishes are served on the most beautiful ad unique hand painted Apulian ceramics which all bring personality to the table and are great conversation starters.
+Vitello Tonato - burrata, grilled apricots, cherry tomatoes, picked onions and black olive crumble, risotto with goats’ cheese, pear chutney and hazelnuts, traditional BBQ served with locally sourced potatoes and other vegetables, tart with lemon turmeric curd, berries and almond crumble.
+All the dishes are served on the most beautiful and unique hand painted Apulian ceramics which all bring personality to the table and are great conversation starters.